madmonkeyaudio-js/Project2/readme.txt

 User signs up via sign-up form.
 User logs in via login form and is directed to a profile page.
-User may update username, email, and profile-picture, which will prompt them to login again.
+User may update username, email, and profile-picture, which will prompt them to login again with updated info.
 User may view popular Best Buy desktops, laptops, and tvs (LIMIT 10 products per page).
-User may comment on any of these displayed products, and save them either to favorites, or a wishList.
+User may comment on any of these displayed products, and save them either to a list of products they own, or a wishList.
-User may view their favorite products, or their wishlist on separate pages.
+User may view their products, or their wishlist on separate pages.
+User may view what other users have, but not their wishlist.

 RESTful routes: